meteorlxy/vssue/README.md

 ## Contributing

-Vssue is still a WIP, feel free to open issues and contributions welcome !
+Vssue is still a WIP, feel free to open issues and contributions welcome :wink:

+## LOGO Wanted

+Hope someone can help to design a logo for Vssue.
+If you want to help, open an issue for that ~ Thanks in advance :star:

 ## LICENSE